keidarcy/e1s/README.md

-# e1s: ECS In Terminal
+# E1S - Easily Manage AWS ECS Resources in Terminal 🐱✨

-`e1s` is a terminal application to easily browsing and manage AWS ECS resources 🐱, with a focus on [Fargate](https://aws.amazon.com/fargate).
+`e1s` is a terminal application to easily browsing and manage AWS ECS resources, with a focus on [Fargate](https://aws.amazon.com/fargate).
 Inspired by [k9s](https://github.com/derailed/k9s).

 ![e1s-demo](./docs/e1s-demo.gif)

+## Note

+e1s reads your ~/.aws/config file, but it does not store or send your access and secret key anywhere.
+The access and secret key is used only to securely connect to AWS API via AWS SDK.

 ## Installation